Chickenpox (Varicella) and Pregnancy

-Varicella (chickenpox) is a very contagious disease.
+Chickenpox (varicella) is a very contagious disease.
 It happens most often in childhood.
 By adulthood, most people in the U.S. have had chickenpox or had the vaccine in childhood.
-More than 90% of pregnant women are immune to chickenpox.
-But about 1 in 2,000 pregnant women in the U.S. will get chickenpox during pregnancy because they are not immune.
-Pregnant women who get chickenpox are at risk for serious health problems.
+More than 9 in 10 pregnant people are immune to chickenpox.
+But about 1 in 2,000 pregnant people in the U.S. will get chickenpox during pregnancy because they're not immune.
+Pregnant people who get chickenpox are at risk for serious health problems.

 The disease is caused by the varicella-zoster virus (VZV).
 This is a form of the herpes virus.
 It can be spread from person to person by contact with an infected person's rash.
 And it can spread through the air by a cough or sneeze.
 Chickenpox is contagious 1 to 2 days before the rash shows up until the blisters have dried and become scabs.
 Once a person is exposed to the virus, chickenpox may take up to 14 to 16 days to show up.

-When a woman has varicella in the first 20 weeks of pregnancy, there is a 2% chance for the baby to develop a set of birth defects.
+When a person has chickenpox in the first 20 weeks of pregnancy, there's a 1 in 50 chance for the baby to develop a set of birth defects.
 This is called the congenital varicella syndrome.
 It includes:

 - Defects of muscle and bone

 This syndrome is rare if an infection occurs after 20 weeks of pregnancy.

 In a birth parent who gets the rash from 5 days before birth to 2 days after birth: